Technically-D/Network-Automation-Cookbook/README.md

 # Network-Automation with Ansible
 ---
 Collection of ansible playbooks for configuring network devices.
-The labs will be configured with EvE-NG and will mostly consits of Cisco IOS.
+The labs will be configured with EvE-NG and will mostly consist of Cisco IOS.

 ---